AdobeDocs/experience-manager-64.en/help/sites-administering/closed-user-groups.md

 ### Managing the Authentication Requirement {#managing-the-authentication-requirement}

-The creation, modification or removal of a new authentication requirements is achieved by changing the efective node type of the target node.
+The creation, modification or removal of a new authentication requirements is achieved by changing the effective node type of the target node.
 The optional login path property can then be written using regular JCR API.

 >[!NOTE]
 >